hanai3Bi/Switch-OC-Suite/README.md

 - Prebuilt sys-clk-OC and ReverseNX-RT modified for OC
 - `system-settings.ini` with some QoL improvements

 1. **Restoring pcv backup if you have patched pcv module manually:** Launch the `patcher.te` script via TegraExplorer to restore your backup.
-Ptm and am-no-copyright patches can be removed.
+Separated **ptm patches should be removed** to avoid conflicts.

-2. Copy all the files in `SdOut` to the root of SD card.
+2. Copy all the files in `SdOut` to the root of SD card. `system_settings.ini` should be edited manually.

 3. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency, rename it to `loader.kip` and place it in `/atmosphere/kips/`.